Laurecaz/Software-and-Computing-for-Applied-Physics/README.md

 The aim of the program is to simulate the possible electrons' position of the hydrogen atom in different states.
 The main steps of the program for each states are :
 1. A 3D arbitrary grid is created.
 2. The hydrogen wavefunction is calculated for each portion of space.
-The positive part is separated from the negative one, and their probabilities are determined independently.
+The positive part is separated from the negative one, and their respective probabilities are determined independently.
 3. The electrons' coordinates are generated randomly following these two different probability laws.
-The coordinates following the negative law will have its electrons "return" in the space i.e. every coordinates will change sign, in order to reproduce the "negativity" of there wavefunction.
+The electrons following the negative probability will be "returned" in the space i.e. their coordinates will switch their sign, in order to reproduce the "negativity" of their wavefunction.
-4. Then, depending on each state, the electron's coordinates will be plot with a color code revealing the most likely electron's positions.
+4. Then, depending on each state, the electron's coordinates will be plotted with a color code revealing the most likely electron's positions.

 Thanks to this approach, we can observe that the electrons will form atomic orbitals that we can compare to the litterature.